A study just published reveals that cognitive training can successfully boost attention in students with learning difficulties.

 What Was Found

-The NeuroTracker group started out with lower scores than would be expected for those without a neurodevelopmental condition.
+The NeuroTracker group started out with lower scores than would be expected for those without learning difficulties.
 However they responded well to the training over time, achieving a strong learning curve with over 60% improvement in NeuroTracker performance.
 These gains occurred across approximately 1 hour and 45 minutes of total training time (over the 5 weeks).
 In comparison, students in the active control group experienced minimal learning in the strategy math-based game, which was not an adaptive task.

 The most important results were whether or not students improved their attention scores on the CPT-3 retests.
 These revealed that post-training CPT-3 performance improved significantly from pre-training baselines, but only for participants in the NeuroTracker group.
 The CPT-3 scores for the other groups remained almost the same.

-This evidence shows that NeuroTracker training specifically increased the attention abilities of students with different neurodevelopmental conditions.
+This evidence shows that NeuroTracker training specifically increased the attention abilities of students with different levels of learning difficulties.